 - Process and stir ingredients to form a dough.

-- Pat the kringle dough together to form a rectangle, then wrap and refrigerated.
+- Pat the kringle together to form a rectangle, then wrap and refrigerated.

-- Roll the chilled dough out.
+- Roll the chilled pastry out.
 Fold it, seal it, and refrigerate.

 - Repeat step 3.